Positional Plagiocephaly in Children Homepage

 Positional plagiocephaly is also known as deformational plagiocephaly, benign positional molding, posterior plagiocephaly, occipital plagiocephaly, nonsynostotic plagiocephaly, or flat head syndrome.
 It is usually diagnosed between the ages of 3 and 12 months of age with a peak prevalence at 4 months.
-As opposed to craniosynostosis, it results from late gestational or postnatal mechanical forces applied to the infant’s skull (18, 32).
-Diagnosis can usually be made clinically, with imaging studies reserved for rare cases.
-Management includes measures to avoid pressure on the flattest part of the head such as repositioning and, in some cases, cranial orthotic devices.
+As opposed to craniosynostosis, it results from late gestational or postnatal mechanical forces applied to the infant’s skull (23,43).
+Diagnosis can generally be made clinically, with imaging studies reserved for rare cases.
+Management includes measures to avoid pressure on the flattest part of the head such as repositioning, physical therapy and, in some cases, cranial orthotic devices.

 - Due to external force: Positional plagiocephaly results from external forces applied to the pliable infant skull in utero or postnatally.

-- Six-fold increase: Incidence increased nearly six-fold with the 1992 American Academy of Pediatrics (AAP) recommendation to avoid a prone sleep position to reduce the risk of SIDS (35).
+- Six-fold increase: Incidence increased nearly six-fold with the 1992 American Academy of Pediatrics (AAP) recommendation to avoid a prone sleep position in order to reduce the risk of sudden infant death syndrome (SIDS) (46).
 The prevalence is estimated to be 20% by 4 months of age.
 In one large Canadian study involving 440 infants, the incidence was reported as high as 46.6% at 7 to 12 weeks of age.
 (37)

-- Diagnosis by examination: Diagnosis is made primarily by physical examination and does not require imaging.
+- Diagnosis by examination: Diagnosis is made primarily by physical examination and rarely requires imaging.

-- Treatment nonsurgical: The condition can be minimized by providing the infant with a minimum of 30 minutes of “tummy time” while the child is awake each day (23).
+- Treatment is almost exclusively nonsurgical: The condition can be minimized by providing the infant with a minimum of 30 minutes of “tummy time” while the child is awake each day (33).
 Treatment includes repositioning, physical therapy, neck stretching in those with torticollis, and cranial orthosis in severe or refractory cases.